Ira S. Allison

 Ira Shimmin Allison (16 March 1895 – 31 May 1990), was an American geologist best known for studying the US state of Oregon's prehistoric lakes and waterways.

-He is the namesake for Lake Allison, named because Allison became the first person to identify and correlate Willamette silt soil in 1953 with soils at the former lake bed of Lake Lewis in eastern Washington.
+Allison is the namesake for Lake Allison, because he was the first person to identify and correlate Willamette silt soil in 1953 with soils at the former lake bed of Lake Lewis in eastern Washington.

 Personal life

 Ira Allison was born on March 16, 1895, in Gardner, Illinois to John and Eva (né Shimmin) Allison, the fourth of seven siblings.
-His mother died when he was 13, and his father remarried to Margaret Elizabeth Phillips, with whom he had three more children.
+His mother died when he was 13, and his father remarried to Margaret Elizabeth Phillips, with whom his father had three more children.

 During World War I, from 1917 until 1919 Allison served as a Sergeant for the United States Army Medical Department.
 In 1921 he married his lifelong partner, Sadie Gilchrist in San Francisco, California.
 In 1928 he moved to Corvallis, Oregon, where he resided until his death.

-He died at his home in Corvallis, Oregon at the age of 95 of natural causes.
+He died of natural causes at his home in Corvallis, Oregon at the age of 95.
 He was buried in his home state of Illinois.